India's Tata Motors Q4 net profit beats estimates

-MUMBAI Tata Motors Ltd (TAMO.NS) posted a 36.7 percent fall in fourth-quarter net profit, a smaller-than-expected drop, as a jump in sales at its Jaguar Land Rover (JLR) subsidiary offset falling profit at its domestic business.
+MUMBAI May 29 Tata Motors Ltd posted a 36.7 percent fall in fourth-quarter net profit, a smaller-than-expected drop, as a jump in sales at its Jaguar Land Rover (JLR) subsidiary offset falling profit at its domestic business.

-Tata Motors, part of the salt-to-steel Tata conglomerate, said net profit for the January-March quarter was 39.45 billion rupees (466 million pounds), down from 62.34 billion rupees the previous year, with revenue up 10 percent at 560 billion rupees.
+Tata Motors, part of the salt-to-steel Tata conglomerate, said net profit for the January-March quarter was 39.45 billion rupees ($705 million), down from 62.34 billion rupees the previous year, with revenue up 10 percent at 560 billion rupees.

 A one-off tax gain contributed to a significantly higher net profit in the year-ago quarter.